-- 12.3.2.1 A serious shadow flicker or blade reflection violation is defined as: 1) three (3) days of significant nuisance shadow flicker or blade reflection, in any one month falling on a receptor that, if annualized, will be estimated to be more than 10 hours per year; or 2) any complaint of shadow flicker or blade reflection from vehicles on Route 220.
+12.3.2.1 A serious shadow flicker or blade reflection violation is defined as three (3) days of significant nuisance shadow flicker or blade reflection, in any one month falling on a receptor that, if annualized, will be estimated to be more than 10 hours per year.
 The predictive annualized calculation shall assume clear weather, but take into account seasonal tracking of the sun.
-For serious violations the Owner/operator will respond within five (5) days of the complaint.
-The Owner/operator is responsible for mitigating the problem within ten (10) days from a final determination of any cause attributed to the operation of the WTG.
-Failure to mitigate the problem will result in the WTG being declared unsafe and emergency shutdown procedures will be implemented per Section 21.4. - 12.3.2.2 Shadow flicker and blade reflection not determined to be a serious violation pursuant to Section 12.3.2.1, shall be managed pursuant to Section 21.6.
+For serious violations the

+Owner/operator will respond within five (5) days of the complaint.
+The Owner/operator is responsible for mitigating the problem within ten (10) days from a final determination of any cause attributed to the operation of the WEF.
+Failure to mitigate the problem will result in the WEF being declared unsafe and emergency shutdown procedures will be implemented per Section 21.4.

+12.3.2.2 Shadow flicker and blade reflection not determined to be a serious violation pursuant to Section 12.3.2.1, shall be managed pursuant to Section 21.6.
 Field verification and modeling, if necessary, will be paid for by the Owner/operator and hired independently by the Town.
-The Owner/operator is responsible for mitigating the problem within 30 days from a final determination of any cause attributed to the operation of the WTG.
+The Owner/operator is responsible for mitigating the problem within 30 days from a final determination of any cause attributed to the operation of the WEF.
 Mitigation involving significant construction or physical modification may have up to 90 days to be completed pursuant to Section 15.4.1.